-When you think “Asian gay Mecca”, you don’t usually think of Myanmar.
+When you think “Asian gay Mecca”, you don’t usually think of Myanmar, we leave that to Bangkok or Tokyo.
 However, this formerly closed-off conservative country has spent the past few years opening itself up to the world and to tourism.
 This has brought with it the beginnings of LGBT progress, with a small but welcoming gay scene forming in Yangon.

 Gay Yangon is mostly made up of a monthly gay party, a lively cocktail bar and dance club, and a laid-back gay-owned brasserie that hosts weekly LGBT meet-ups.
 It may not be the mega-parties of Bangkok, but you’ll find a fun, friendly community of gay locals, expats, and tourists in these spots around town.

 Yangon is a fairly cheap city, so you can book a very luxe stay for an affordable price, or you could go for a more low-key boutique stay.
 We have mostly selected hotels by the river or near Yangon Central station, which are two of the most popular areas for tourists to stay in.